These are the most common scams in the cryptocurrency business

 This can be done through email, a means through which cybercriminals pose as acquaintances or relatives of the victim so that they reveal their data.
 This communication can also be done through a text message or social networks.

 It is also important to objectively assess the investments offered.
-It is advisable to distrust the supposed great opportunities or bargains and those that require an advance payment should be ruled out.
+It is advisable to distrust the supposed great opportunities and those that require an advance payment should be discarded.

 Likewise, two-factor authentication should be kept active for any cryptocurrency account and unofficial app stores should never be used to manipulate these digital currencies.

-Lastly, this security solutions company recommends downloading ‘antimalware’ from a trusted provider on devices used daily, both PCs and ‘smartphones’.
+Lastly, this security solutions company recommends downloading ‘antimalware’ from a trusted provider on everyday devices, both computers and cell phones.